-9. A computer-implemented method according to claim 1, wherein the media component includes information selected from the group consisting of an image, video, audio, and any combinations thereof.
+7. A computer-implemented method according to claim 1, 55 wherein the media component includes information selected from the group consisting of an image, video, audio, and any combinations thereof.

-10. A computer-implemented method according to claim 1, wherein the media component includes an image.
+8. A computer-implemented method according to claim 1, wherein the media component includes an image.

-11. A computer-implemented method according to claim 1, wherein the message content including a media component does not include information about the sender of the elec- 50 tronic message that itself provides a traceable identity of the sender.
+9. A computer-implemented method according to claim 1, wherein the message content including a media component does not include information about the sender of the electronic message that itself provides a traceable identity of the sender.

-12. A computer-implemented method according to claim 1, wherein the message content including a media component does not include information that in itself identifies a user 55 sending the electronic message, a recipient user of the electronic message, or a date associated with the electronic message.
+10. A computer-implemented method according to claim 1, wherein the message content including a media component does not include information that in itself identifies a user sending the electronic message, a recipient user of the electronic message, or a date associated with the electronic message.

-13. A computer-implemented method according to claim 1, further comprising receiving message content information in 60 addition to the media component via a display-based keyboard.
+11. A computer-implemented method according to claim 1, further comprising receiving message content information in addition to the media component via a display-based keyboard.

-14. A machine readable hardware storage medium containing machine executable instructions implementing a method of handling an electronic message at a sending user mobile 65 device in a networked environment, the electronic message including a message content including a media component and a header information that corresponds to the message content including a media component, the instructions comprising:
+12. A machine readable hardware storage medium containing machine executable instructions implementing a method of handling an electronic message at a sending user device in a networked environment, the electronic message including a header information and a message content, the instructions comprising: